danielaparker/jsoncons/doc/ref/csv/basic_csv_reader.md

 JSON events, [basic_csv_options](basic_csv_options.md),
 and the specified [parse_error_handler](../parse_error_handler.md).

-Note: It is the programmer's responsibility to ensure that `basic_csv_reader` does not outlive any source, content handler, and error handler passed in the constuctor, as `basic_csv_reader` holds pointers to but does not own these resources.
+Note: It is the programmer's responsibility to ensure that `basic_csv_reader` does not outlive any source or content handler passed in the constuctor, as `basic_csv_reader` holds pointers to but does not own these resources.

 #### Parameters